wecreateproject/wecreateproject/README.md

-  👋🏾 Creative tech agency passionate by new reality.
+  ✨ Creative technology agency passionate by new reality.

   👀 We don't follow conventional marketing patterns, we destroy and recreate them.